chriswgerber/trello-for-statusboard/readme.md

 # Trello Lists for StatusBoard

 A simple jQuery plugin to display the cards and labels for a Trello list inside of a [Statusboard][statusboard].
-Must be publicly accessible to display on the Statusboard, later versions will support org-visible and private boards.

 ## Directions